kavedaa/sbt-javafx/readme.md

 ### Signing

 Application component signing may be required for JNLP, Applet, and native installer deployments, depending on platform and security settings.
-See the [fx:signjar JavaFX Ant Task Reference](http://docs.oracle.com/javafx/2/deployment/javafx_ant_task_reference.htm#CIADDAEE) for details.
+See the [fx:signjar JavaFX Ant Task Reference][fx:signjar] for details.

 ```scala